diwas-lamsal/biodiversity-audio/README.md

 If available in the future, these may be downloaded directly from [xeno-canto](https://xeno-canto.org/) or using an [API](https://github.com/ntivirikin/xeno-canto-py).

-## Handling Corrupt Audio Data

-Some audio files may be corrupted.
-To address this issue, instructions for re-encoding the audio using ffmpeg are provided in the [`first_steps`](./first_steps/) folder.

 ## Training and Inference